Do you sometimes forget the things you have to do?

-A few times a week
+Things you have to do a few times a week

 Once a week or less frequently

-Oh, we had this meeting this Monday?
+Oh, we had this meeting on Monday?
 I totally forgot about it, let’s do it next Monday.
-As this cycle repeats itself the regular Monday meeting will be history.
-Same thing with calling your mother, meeting with friends and other stuff like that.
+As this cycle repeats itself, the regular Monday meeting will be history.
+Same thing with calling your mother, meeting with friends, and other semi-regular activities.

-All the time
+All the time or constantly

 In response to something random

 However, I have found that if I have to behave in a certain way in response to something that happens randomly throughout the day, then I am completely unprepared and fail almost all the time.

-For example, just the other day I read about a mindfulness habit from David Cain.
+For example, the other day I read about a mindfulness habit from David Cain.
 I wanted to try it out.
 Here’s what you need to do: